 To become a member of WAF you will need to register here.
 Registering is very straight-forward, and you don’t need anything except a laptop, tablet or phone and 10 minutes of time.

-Please be advised that a social worker will need to confirm your status as an adopter, or prospective adopter from stage 2 onwards.
+Please be advised that a social worker will need to confirm your status as an adopter, or prospective adopter who has passed stage 2.
 This is for security reasons.
 You can read the Terms and Conditions of WAF Membership here.

 The prospective group meet monthly, often with interesting speakers.
 In the past we have had adoptees, adopters, social workers, various therapists and many more to come and share their experiences.

 Please contact your local WAF groups in the first place for more information and to join.
 Dates, places and times are never disclosed publicly.